|Structure of phrasal verbs|

 She gave away it.

-2. When we use a phrasal verb + preposition, the object (regardless of whether it’s a noun or pronoun) must sit after the preposition:
+2. With prepositional verbs (verb + preposition), the position of the object—regardless of whether it’s a noun or pronoun—is not flexible.
+The object must sit after the preposition:

 We looked after the children.